 EIS.

-With an EIS investment, which may be made directly to the eligible company, or through an EIS fund, your money is directly invested and you acquire the monetary rights to shares in the companies you’ve invested in.
+With an EIS investment, which may be made directly to the eligible company or through an EIS fund, your acquire the monetary rights to shares in the companies you’ve invested in.

 When the company you’ve invested in achieves an exit, such as its sale to another company, you are paid out the value of the shares you hold at the exit price, minus any performance fees the fund manager charges.